Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 And best of all, backyard birdwatching allows children to search for answers to the questions that matter most to them and take charge of their education.
 So, this backyard birdwatching post is updated with the latest and greatest birding ideas and activities for kids–and the adults that act as their teachers, guides, and fellow nature explorers.
 Bookmark this page and check back to see what’s new!

-Use the list of recommendations and birdwatching activities below to get kids started with birding in their backyard and the local area.
-One of the best times to watch birds is late winter and early spring–because most birds can be spotted migrating north to return home.
+One of the best times of the year to watch birds is late winter and early spring–because most birds can be spotted migrating north to return home.
 And you just might get lucky enough to see a few mating rituals.

 Related: Best Nature Study Supplies for Kids